Hepatocellular carcinoma is cancer that starts in the liver.

 Ablation is another method that may be used.
 Ablate means to destroy.
 Types of ablation include using:

-• Ethanol (an alcohol) or acetic acid (vinegar)
+- Ethanol (an alcohol) or acetic acid (a chemical found in vinegar)

 A liver transplant may be recommended.

 If the cancer can't be surgically removed or has spread outside the liver, there is usually no chance for long-term cure.
 Treatment instead focuses on improving and extending the person's life.
-Treatment in this case may use targeted therapy with drugs that can be taken as pills.
-Newer immunotherapy drugs may also be used.
+Treatment in this case may use targeted therapy with medicines that can be taken as pills.
+Newer immunotherapy medicines may also be used and are now the most common forms of treatment for advanced liver cancer.

 Support Groups